casbu/Horror-Woods/README.md

+**Deprecated due to Phaser and security updates.
+Will update soon.**

 # Phaser 3 TopDown RPG
 This is my first modernized JRPG style game, created with Phaser 3.
 I will be implementing many different game style techniques within the game itself, as I learn them.  i.e. in-game minigames, cutscene animations, dialogue, Tiled, etc.